Nashville-Public-Library/bedework-docs/docs/domains-and-redirects/move-a-domain.md

----
-sidebar_position: 4
----

 # Move a Domain to ITS

 1. Email ITS with the following info and make sure we’re good to get started.
       1. What is the domain name?
       1. What is the current DNS configuration?
 If you cannot log in to the domain registrar, ask the person who CAN log in what the configuration is.

 1. Get the authorization code in the domain registrar admin panel.
 If you cannot log in to the registrar, ask the person who CAN log in to start a transfer and send you the authorization code.